jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) must provide for the matters set out in subclause (4); and (b) must include the Minister’s statement of expectations for the local authority; and (c) may include any matters provided for in subclause (5).
-(3A) If the direction relates to an Auckland housing planning instrument, the Minister’s statement of expectations may include expectations about how the instrument will comply with clause 4 of Schedule 3C.
+(3A) If the direction relates to an Auckland housing planning instrument, the Minister’s statement of expectations may include expectations about how the instrument will comply with clause 4 of Schedule 3C (as amended by section 6 of the Resource Management (Auckland Housing) Amendment Act 2026).
 (3B) If the direction relates to the removal, or enabling the removal, of heritage protection from buildings (within the meaning of section 80C(5)) or structures that are listed in a heritage list (within the meaning of section 80C(5)), the Minister’s statement of expectations must include the following criteria:
   (a) heritage significance:
   (b) physical condition, including degree of seismic risk: